shirok/Gauche-makiki/README.md

 has disconnected prematurely), an error condition is stored in (request-response-error REQ).

-The response body for `respond/ok` can be one of the following forms:
+The response body for `respond/ok` and `respond/ng` can be one of the following forms:

 * _string_ : A string is sent back as `text/plain; charset=utf-8`.